ziru/docker-apps/mongodb/sharding/README.md

 Step 4: Test sharded cluster

 - connect to mongos
-- run commands in `enable-sharding.js`
+- run commands in `enable-ranged-sharding.js`, or `enable-hashed-sharding.js`